-Okay let’s take this one step at a time….allow me to take a leisurely amble through this little question with you.
+Okay, let’s take this one step at a time….allow me to take a leisurely amble through this little question with you.
 J

 First of all, remember Feng Shui is about energy.
 I know you’ve probably heard me say this a million times (or what feels like a million anyway right).
 Sometimes when I speak to people I can see their frustration when they hear something they ‘already know’ and because they want me to very swiftly move on to the juicy new stuff.
-Well this is a good point at which to remind you that the importance of the foundation never fades, even when the rest of the building has been built on top of it and you can no longer see the foundation right.
+Well, this is a good point at which to remind you that the importance of the foundation never fades, even when the rest of the building has been built on top of it and you can no longer see the foundation right.
 In fact, the foundation becomes even more important once the building has been built on top.
 So in a conversation or learning situation such as this one, the foundation is the reiteration of the basics to draw ‘conscious’ awareness to them.
-So with that said we will swiftly go back to the point of open plan verses lots of rooms.
+So with that said we will swiftly go back to the point of open-plan versus lots of rooms.

 Feng Shui is all about energy.
 Energy is everything.
 So energy is there whether it is a highly populated and crowded space or whether it is a sparse open space.
-The point is that in both types of buildings with either open plan or lots of rooms there is energy present in every part of them, it’s just a different way in which that energy is present and interacts.
+The point is that in both types of buildings with either open-plan or lots of rooms there is energy present in every part of them, it’s just a different way in which that energy is present and interacts.

-As a Feng Shui Master I look at both in the same way at the point of gathering information in order to do my calculations and to find out the tendencies of that building.
-By tendencies I mean that just as every type of human or animal ‘body’ has a tendency towards particular strengths and weaknesses, buildings or physical spaces also have tendencies.
+As a Feng Shui Master, I look at both in the same way at the point of gathering information in order to do my calculations and to find out the tendencies of that building.
+By tendencies, I mean that just as every type of human or animal ‘body’ has a tendency towards particular strengths and weaknesses, buildings or physical spaces also have tendencies.
 If you’d like to know more about the tendencies of your building please do contact me.

 My personal preference is for open plan spaces – why?
 Well simply put because the flow of energy has many more paths and is freer.
-With so many more options available I can be more creative in the application of the Feng Shui and it is tremendous fun working with people in this way.
-So for me the open plan space is about embracing clarity of space and maximising the flow of energy to the parts that we want to really accentuate.
+With so many more options available I can be more creative in the application of Feng Shui and it is tremendous fun working with people in this way.
+So for me, the open-plan space is about embracing clarity of space and maximising the flow of energy to the parts that we want to really accentuate.
 The best way to explain this is that if for example as a human being you decided that your goal was to run a race, you may then decide to pay attention to exercising particular muscles in a specific way to really accentuate their performance.
 You may then decide to eat in a particular way that powers up your muscles and gives you the type of energy that really helps running the most.

 The important distinction here is that in every way your intention is to look after your body but in this scenario you are looking after it in a way that is particularly about making you stronger for running – in short raising your running performance to attain that particular goal.
 Just in the same way when I look at an open plan space I look at the flow of energy across it and work the Feng Shui towards a particular purpose.
 The aim here is to embrace the openness of the space and turn it into an advantage that helps you – yes you.
 I like the openness because the energy has many more ways in which to flow than a building with lots of rooms.